India: How COVID disaster dents Narendra Modi's well-crafted image | DW | 10.05.2021

 "These people have poured in their wealth and resources into the BJP and they are the ones now who are helplessly watching this country go up in flames.
 They all have families, memories and roots here.
 It's going to backfire very badly on Modi."

-'When the gravity of the situation has sunk in in the second wave and things are bad, Modi doesn't want to be seen,' Mukhopadhyay said
+'Now when the gravity of the situation has sunk in ... and things are bad, Modi doesn't want to be seen': Mukhopadhyay

-The BJP lost a vital election, held amid the COVID-19 surge, in the state of West Bengal.
+Modi's BJP recently lost a vital election, held amid the COVID-19 surge, in the state of West Bengal.
 The party also failed to make a mark in the southern states of Kerala and Tamil Nadu.

 Experts say that although the government's handling of the pandemic was not a direct factor that influenced voters, traces of the people's disenchantment were visible — something that could be a thorn in the side of the BJP.